For Undergraduate Students

 The goal of this annual conference is to provide advisors and students with information about admissions, financial aid, student life, and entry requirements for our programs; as well as present specific information about each of the programs.

-Parkland Collegiate Fellow Program
+Parkland Auxiliary Collegiate Fellows Program

 R-25 Training Grant in NHLBI-Focused Research for Minority Students